 Ribbon microphones have a natural figure eight pattern.
 This means that the mic will pick up from both in front and in back.
 Unless you’re on a really quiet stage, this microphone can be difficult to use in a live setting.
 You’ll also want to remember that Ribbon microphones are very sensitive and can be damaged if dropped or even if you apply phantom power to them.

-- Samson CO2 Condenser Microphone Pair: Two Great Mics for the Price of One
+- Samson CO2 Condenser Microphone Pair.
+Two Great Mics for the PMatched pair of top-quality small diaphragm condenser mics at an affordable price.

 Whether you’re just starting to build your microphone collection or you’re looking for a good set of mics to take on the road, there are several great-sounding microphones out there for an affordable price.
 For less than two hundred dollars you can buy dynamics, condenser, and even ribbon microphones.